 Start by removing inflammatory foods from your diet, and then implement good habits and foods that decrease your inflammation.
 Eat the foods that are known to have powerful antioxidant and anti-inflammatory properties including: green juices, fresh herbs, cruciferous vegetables, raw nuts, healthy seeds, ginger, and turmeric.

-We also recommend the use of good quality supplementation with Smarter Curcumin and also Smarter Gut Health, a probiotic that restores the bacteria balance in your gut.
+We also recommend the use of good quality supplementation with Smarter Curcumin and also Smarter Gut Health, a probiotic that helps restore the bacteria balance in your gut.
 Gut Health is really important as well, especially if you're experiencing leaky gut syndrome.

 We also reviewed effective ways to support thyroid health and alleviate symptoms of hyperthyroidism and reviewed some natural, organic essential oils including lemongrass, frankincense, lavender, and wintergreen.